 Your medical device is technically an extension of this personal information and can include any of the following types of devices:

 - Birth control – IUD implants and arm implants

 The devices on the list are also protected under , and yes that includes even fitness trackers.
 Someone could try to hack into a medical device to obtain any information it tracks or stores about you.
 Since you now have a better understanding of how common are to devices, let’s discuss how important security is for .

 Security Challenges for Medical Devices

-Let’s say for example, you have diabetes and your insulin pump stopped working because of malware or a hacker.
+Let’s say for example, you have diabetes and your insulin pump stopped working because of or a hacker.
 It’s a major risk that can also be life threatening.
 In the end, it is important to understand that protecting your devices is about guarding your life.